The content here is provided for informational purposes only.

 Call us whether you have been bullied by another student at school, after school or online.
 Call us no matter the reason you have been bullied – you do not have to be LGBT.
 Garden State Equality was the driving force behind New Jersey’s new anti-bullying law, so we know it backwards and forwards.

 Garden State Equality also has a Youth Caucus through which youth from across New Jersey – LGBT, straight and questioning – meet to support one another and learn to advocate for equality and school safety.
-If you’d like to participate in our Youth Caucus, email Shannon Cuttle at Cuttle@GardenStateEquality.org and please be sure to include your first name and the best phone number for you.
+For a list of upcoming meetings, click here.
+If you’d like more information about our Youth Caucus, email Shannon Cuttle at contact@GardenStateEquality.org.

 To prevent bullying, Garden State Equality visits schools to train administrators, teachers and other staff about the new law, and how to comply with it in a practical yet effective manner.
 We also conduct a different kind of training geared especially to students, and tailor these trainings to be age-appropriate to the schools we visit.
-If you would like Garden State Equality to visit your school to do an anti-bullying training, please email your name, position, school, town and phone number to cuttle@GardenStateEquality.org or call Garden State Equality at 1 (877) NJ BULLY.
+If you would like Garden State Equality to visit your school to do an anti-bullying training, please fill out the form below and put Anti-Bullying Training in the subject line or you can call Garden State Equality at 1 (973) 509-5428.

 You personally can help Garden State Equality enforce the new bullying law